pmadril/danklco.com-site/_posts/2014-01-08-the-great-and-powerful-cq-editconfig.md

 As a note on edit bars, a useful technique for components which contain other components is to add [start and end bars]({% post_url 2013-06-21-simple-container-component-start-end-bars %}).

+## Dialog Replacement

+One of the nice features about the cq:EditConfig is you can use it to get components to show up in the sidekick which do not have a dialog.
+This is something that I see every so often, usually with the developer instead creating an empty dialog.
+To get around this, simply create a cq:EditConfig where the cq:actions has every action except edit.

 ## Listeners

 Another common thing to do with an edit config is add a listener to refresh the page when